 Asynchronous communication is the transmission of data, generally without the use of an external clock signal, where data can be transmitted intermittently rather than in a steady stream.

 What does this even mean?
-It’s a good question and I’ll try to explain.
+It’s a good question and I’ll try to explain below (or you can watch the video):

 Asynchronous communication is when two (or more) people can communicate without the requirement that they be “present” at the same exact moment in time.